biomed-AI/nucleic-acid-binding/README.md

 # Introduction
-MullBind is an accurate predictor for identifying nucleic-acid-binding residues using multiple-task strategy and large-scale language model.
+GLMSite is an accurate predictor for identifying nucleic-acid-binding residues using multiple-task strategy and large-scale language model.
 Here, the informative sequence representations and protein structures are generated through the pretrained language model and ESMFold first.
-Then MullBind employs geometric vector perceptron to extract geometric and relational characteristics from predicted protein structures, as well as leverages the multiple-task deep learning strategy to obtain common binding characteristics from different nucleic acids.
+Then GLMSite employs geometric vector perceptron to extract geometric and relational characteristics from predicted protein structures, as well as leverages the multiple-task deep learning strategy to obtain common binding characteristics from different nucleic acids.
 Finally, two nucleic-acid-specific fully connected layers are employed to learn the binding patterns of particular nucleic acids.
-Through comprehensive tests on DNA/RNA benchmark datasets, MullBind was shown to surpass the latest sequence-based methods and even the state-of-the-art structure-based methods.
+Through comprehensive tests on DNA/RNA benchmark datasets, GLMSite was shown to surpass the latest sequence-based methods and even the state-of-the-art structure-based methods.
 ![image](https://github.com/biomed-AI/nucleic-acid-binding/blob/main/IMG/MullBind_framework.jpg)
 # System requirement
 python 3.8.16